Best-Ever Tri-Tip Sandwiches with Garlic Aioli

 As a culinary school graduate, tri-tip is the cut of steak I always serve to guests.
 It’s an L-shaped cut of steak that comes from the bottom of the sirloin.
 It has a similar taste and texture to brisket.
 But, brisket comes from the lower chest area, and tri-tip comes from the hindquarter.
 Even through tri-tip is usually found in west coast supermarkets, it’s also starting to make its way across the states!

-- Tri-tip – you can use any tri-tip recipe you like.
+You can use any tri-tip recipe you like.
 Or, use leftover steak instead!
 This recipe would be amazing with ribeye, sirloin, or even New York strip steak.
+The sandwiches also have rolls, provolone, homemade frizzled onions, and arugula.

 Keep a batch of fried onions in the freezer for easy sandwich making.
 I like to make a double or triple batch of the onions so I have them on hand for all kinds of recipes!